Article | Business Relationships

 • Outshining your competitors.
 The quieter timeframe allows you to stand out from other businesses.

 1. Show your customers some love.
-Valentine’s Day is an ideal time to simply let your customers or clients know how much they mean to you.
+Valentines for customers are an ideal way to let them know how much they mean to you.
 A quick message (“We love customers like you!”) along with a cheerful Valentine’s Day wish is an excellent way to build an authentic relationship with existing consumers and potential buyers alike.

 2. Encourage self-care.
 Romance is no longer required for celebrating this holiday.
-Valentine’s Day’s focus has been widely reframed from a time to show love for a partner to a time to love ourselves.
-Reach out to customers and encourage them to indulge in something special that brings them joy – they deserve it!
+Valentine’s Day’s focus has been widely reframed from a time to show love for a partner to a time to love ourselves, friends, family members and business partners.
+Reach out to customers and encourage them to indulge in something special that brings them joy—they deserve it!

 3. Celebrate Galentine’s Day.
 Valentine’s Day’s popularity might be declining for romantic card sending, but its sister holiday, Galentine’s Day, is celebrated more and more each year.
 That’s been the case ever since Leslie Knope from “Parks and Recreation” revealed her annual tradition of getting together with her friends to celebrate strong, independent women.
-More than 10 years later, Galentine’s Day garners nearly the same volume of mentions on social media as Valentine’s Day.
+Now, years later, Galentine’s Day garners nearly the same volume of mentions on social media as Valentine’s Day.
 So, get in on the action by marketing Galentine’s Day instead of Valentine’s Day.
-It might help you stand out in a crowded market or even connect more with younger Millennial and Generation Z consumers.
+It might help you stand out in a crowded market or even connect more with younger consumers.

 4. Recognize the diversity of love.
-If your marketing honors Valentine’s Day message of love and connection, recognize that there are so many ways to love.
-Steer away from more traditional romantic marketing and embrace unique love — no matter what it looks like.
-If that doesn’t already include LGBTQ love, remedy that issue right away.
+If your marketing honors the Valentine’s Day message of love and connection, recognize that there are many ways to love.
+Steer away from more traditional romantic marketing and embrace unique love—no matter what it looks like.
+If that doesn’t already include LGBTQ+ love, remedy that issue right away.
 But also look beyond romantic relationships to include love for family, or even jobs and hobbies.
 Some people’s purest and truest love is for an animal (as reflected in the explosive market for pet valentines), and that should be celebrated, too.

-This Valentine’s Day try sending a simple message of appreciation to consumers.
-Whether it’s in the form of a greeting card, a thank-you email, or a cute text message the morning of Valentine’s Day, hearing from you could make a difference to someone who might not hear “Happy Valentine’s Day” from anyone else.
+This Valentine’s Day try sending a simple message of Valentine’s Day customer appreciation to consumers.
+Whether it’s in the form of a greeting card, a thank-you email or a cute text message the morning of Valentine’s Day, hearing from you could make a difference to someone who might not hear “Happy Valentine’s Day” from anyone else.

 By disrupting traditional Valentine’s Day marketing to honor the consumer-brand relationship, consumers will feel more connected to your message—and therefore more inclined to listen to you and stick with you over the long term.
 Need some ideas of what to include in your Valentine’s Day Appreciation message?
 Hallmark has got you covered.